SQL-Exchange: Transforming SQL Queries Across Domains

 \subsubsection{\textbf{Generation Success}}

-A mapping was produced in nearly all cases, with failures---defined as explicit \textsf{null} outputs---occurring in fewer than 1\% of instances overall.
-This behaviour varied across LLMs. \textsf{GPT-4o-mini} consistently generated a mapping for every input, whereas \textsf{Gemini-1.5-flash} occasionally returned \textsf{null} values, particularly for complex queries or when structural incompatibilities existed between the source and target schemas.
+A mapping query was produced in nearly all cases, with failures---defined as explicit \textsf{null} outputs---occurring in under 1\% of instances.
+This behaviour varied across LLMs: \textsf{GPT-4o-mini} consistently generated a mapping for every input, whereas \textsf{Gemini-1.5-flash} occasionally returned \textsf{null} values, particularly for complex queries or when structural incompatibilities existed between the source and target schemas.

 For example, one failure case involved a source query in BIRD with an invalid \textsf{HAVING} clause combining \textsf{MAX} and \textsf{MIN} without proper aggregation logic: